marceloofernandes/Academic/README.md

-## Welcome to my UNICAMP Pages
+# Welcome to my UNICAMP Pages

-This is a repository of my activities at University of Campinas, as a Master of Science student (a.k.a. regular student) and special student.
+This is a repository of my activities as a MSc/ PhD student at University of Campinas.

+## MSc student
+## 2021 1st Semester

+### MO655 - Network Management

+### MO409 - Software Engineering I

+## Special student

 You can use the [editor on GitHub](https://github.com/marceloofernandes/marceloofernandes.gitbub.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.